I may not always bark. But when I do, it’s at absolutely nothing whatsoever.

 This cat is an asshole.
 She derives some sort of feline pleasure from occasionally tormenting our dog Petra … she will threaten her by not allowing her to pass by or walk through a door or she will latch on to the back of Petra’s neck or nip her ears.
 It’s not something I condone or allow, but I don’t always catch it before it happens.
 When it does happen … everyone, but everyone, knows.
 Because Petra screams at the top of her little Chihuahua lungs just as if someone were trying to murder her.
 Now you might say, of course she does!
 I would too!
 But the thing is, Shaylee doesn’t always actually make contact, and when she does, it’s not as horrific as it sounds.
 Shaylee’s intent is not to hurt so much as to amuse herself.
 Remember, I did say she was an asshole.

-The key thing here to remember is, Shaylee doesn’t always make contact.
+The key thing here to keep in mind is, Shaylee doesn’t always make contact.
 Sometimes she just gives Petra the ol’ cat stink-eye.
-However, if she’s stalking Petra and Petra knows it, Petra will scream … figuring the best offense is a good defense, I guess.
+However, if she’s stalking Petra and Petra knows it, Petra will scream … figuring the best defense is a good offense, I guess.
 Scare ‘em off with crazy.

 At any rate, round about midnight last night, I’m pretty sure the neighbors think I killed my dog.

 Welcome to the neighborhood.